Red Army Faction: "Stammheim Death Night"

 After the conclusion of the Landshut hostage crisis was announced in the late evening of 17 October, all the RAF members incarcerated in Stammheim committed suicide during the following night.
 Their lawyer, Arndt Müller, had smuggled pistols into the prison.
-Andreas Baader and Jan-Carl Raspe shot themselves with these weapons while Gudrun Ensslin hanged herself.
+Andreas Baader and Jan-Carl Raspe shot themselves with these weapons – Baader in the back of his head – while Gudrun Ensslin hanged herself.
 Irmgard Möller tried to kill herself with a knife, but survived severely injured.
-The suicides went unnoticed until early next morning.
-Doctors were rushed in.
+The suicides went unnoticed until early next morning, at which time doctors were rushed in.
 Baader and Ensslin were already dead when found.
 Raspe was still alive and moved to the hospital where he died soon after.
 Möller recovered after being brought to a hospital.
+Authorities claimed that the prisoners – who had been held in isolation for weeks – learned of the failure of the hijacking through smuggled radio equipment, and coordinated the group suicide over an improvised electronic communication system between their maximum-security cells, which had been under surveillance during previous hostage crises.

-The suicide of the imprisoned RAF leadership led to a significant media echo.
 The coordinated attempt sparked numerous conspiracy theories.
 It was alleged that the RAF members did not kill themselves, but instead were killed by the German authorities, the BND, CIA, the United States and NATO.
 These theories were spread by RAF supporters and sympathizers, and some were taken up by the mainstream press.
 Available evidence shows that these suicides were planned and prepared for a long time by the RAF members.

 On the very same day, Hanns-Martin Schleyer was shot to death by his captors en route to Mulhouse, France.
 On 19 October, Schleyer's kidnappers announced that he had been "executed" and pinpointed his location.
 His body was recovered later that day in the trunk of a green Audi 100 on Rue Charles Péguy.
 The French newspaper Libération received a letter declaring: